rahulraopune/Snowden2.0/Argument Assessment/README.md

 In our implementation, there was no pre-processing because it was observed that pre-processing (e.g. removing stopwords/punctuation) removed words that are important in the context of spacy word embeddings and Parts of speech feature vectors.

+**References**
+Bing Liu, Minqing Hu and Junsheng Cheng.
+"Opinion Observer: Analyzing and Comparing Opinions on the Web."
+Proceedings of the 14th International World Wide Web conference (WWW-2005), May 10-14, 2005, Chiba, Japan.